grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 As a part of the v1beta1 release we want to make this better and at the same time give our users more power to customize there deployments.

+## Out of scope

+In the roadmap for 5.0 there are mentiones about moving `dashboardLabelSelector` and `dashboardNamespaceSelector` from the grafana object and instead have the grafanadashboard crd to find the grafana it's selected instances.
+This design document don't tale this in to concideration and only focuses on configuration of the grafana instance.

 ## Verification

 - Create integration tests for the new CRD:s